mattermost/docs/source/upgrade/downgrading-mattermost-server.rst

 2. Carefully review the Mattermost changelog for the version you are downgrading to in order to understand any potential issues or incompatibilities.

-3. Verify the current schema version of your database using the :ref:`mattermost db version <manage/command-line-tools:mattermost db version>` command.
+3. Verify the current schema version of your database using the :ref:`mattermost db version --all<manage/command-line-tools:mattermost db version>` command.
+Also, if you aren't sure about the target schema, you can verify the target schema version (i.e., applied migrations) by checking the public `GitHub repository <https://github.com/mattermost/mattermost/blob/master/server/channels/db/migrations/migrations.list>`_ (Select the tag for desired version).

 Perform the downgrade
 ---------------------